$2.6M in tax refunds, $6.7M in EIP2 checks mailed

-About $2.6 million in tax refund checks for 346 individuals were mailed this week.
+Tax refund checks worth about $2.6 million for 346 individuals were mailed this week.

-The agency recently announced that tax filing for 2020 will begin Feb.
+The tax agency recently announced that income tax filing for 2020 will begin Feb.
 12.

 DRT also processed 5,633 Economic Impact Payment checks totaling approximately $6.7 million.

-The EIP2 checks amount to $600 per individual and residents with qualified dependents will get an additional $600 for children ages 16 and younger.
+The EIP2 checks amount to $600 per individual and residents with qualified dependents will get an additional $600 for each child 16 and younger.

 According to DRT, the checks were transmitted to the Treasurer of Guam on Friday, and were mailed out this week.